Pronounced: Plur-al mehz- oh-thel-ee- oh -ma

 Images may be taken of your bodily structures.
 This can be done with:

-The only known way to prevent this cancer is to avoid asbestos.
+The only known way to prevent this cancer is to avoid asbestos or other fibers.
 People who could be exposed to asbestos at work include:

 Family members of workers can also be at risk for this cancer.
 The asbestos fibers can be brought home on clothing.
 This type of exposure is just as dangerous.